Tr736/ClearScoreTest/README.md

 Ive marked some items as internal.
 I understand that this is default but I believe in being explicit.
 Sometimes I forget this so you may find instances where it's missed along with the odd property thats marked private.

 Ive adopted Combine and Async/Await, working with a ObjC/Swift code base, I found it quite refreshing and fun to use.
-You will find ive used it Combine sparingly.
+You will find ive used Combine sparingly.
 All too often ive seen RXSwift plastered everywhere in codebases and its a royal pain to debug and work with.
+So you will still find instance of Targer and Selector in the code base.
+This is a personal coding preference.